opendaylight/docs/docs/documentation.rst

 #.
 Wait for the patch to be merged or to get feedback

    * If you get feedback, make the requested changes and resubmit the patch.
-   * When you resubmit the patch, it's helpful if you also post a +0 reply to the gerrit saying what patch set you just submitted and what you fixed in the patch set.
+   * When you resubmit the patch, it is helpful if you also post a "+0" reply to the patch in Gerrit, stating what patch set you just submitted and what you fixed in the patch set.
    * The documentation team will also be creating (or asking projects to create) small groups of 2-4 projects that will peer review each other's documentation.
 Patches which have seen a few cycles of peer review will be